remeda/remeda/docs/src/content/docs/v1/migration-removed.md

 ## Renamed

-Remeda took a lot of it's early inspiration from Lodash and Ramda.
-A lot of functions were named similar to their equivalent in those libraries; but these names don't always align with the names chosen by the ECMAScript standard.
+Remeda took a lot of its early inspiration from Lodash and Ramda.
+Many functions were named similarly to their equivalents in those libraries, but these names don't always align with the names chosen by the ECMAScript standard.
 We chose to prefer the standard names.

 ```ts
 // Was